klimenko-od91/QSPR_Selinfdil_ILs/README.md

 The applicability domain of the particular set (test, external test or combinatorial library) must be calculated before the  prediction is made.

---------------------------------------------Virtual screening with the best models-----------------------------------------------------------------------------------------------
+--------------------------------------------Virtual screening with the best models----------------------------------------------------------------------------------------------- comblib_development_andod.R is used to make a Combinatorial library of Ionic liquids for virtual screening and append molecular descriptors for the Solute (aniline) and the raffinate (n-dodecane).
 Next, comblib_prediction_server_andod.R is used to predict the log10 [S] of Combinatorial library for aniline/n-dodecane system. comblib_prediction_server_BIDAC_andod.R is used to predict the big IDAC flag of Combinatorial library for aniline/n-dodecane system.
 The applicability domain assessment is done using AD_calculation_andod.R